Are you wondering what the danger zone is for turkey?

 Leftovers Are Good For Four Days

-Refrigerate the turkey as soon as you can, preferably within two hours of the bird coming out of the oven.
+Refrigerate the turkey as soon as possible, preferably within two hours of the bird coming out of the oven.
 Leftovers will last up to four days in the refrigerator, so you should freeze them if you aren’t using them immediately.

 Bottom Line

-However, as long as you follow the proper storage practices and make sure your smoker maintains a consistent temperature, you are sure to stay in the clear and prepare a delicious turkey!
+However, as long as you follow the proper storage practices and ensure your smoker maintains a consistent temperature, you will stay in the clear and prepare a delicious turkey!

 Smoke On!